you wanna know?

 why biglow exists

 We'd like to improve our relationship with material goods.
-The world has designed itself into a corner with plastic and thrice removed working conditions.
-Everything is an infinite scrolling feed now, accelerating waste culture in every way.
+The world has designed itself into a corner with cheap materials and questionable labour markets.
+Everything is an infinite scrolling feed, accelerating waste culture in every way.
 Our material possessions should be made better, last longer, and mean more to us.
 The world is in a bad place, and we'd like to move the needle toward change for the better, and hardwood is the perfect medium.

 what we do

-Anything that can be, should be made from wood.
-Our addiction to injection molding profits has killed our need to repair, our collective consumer attitude, and our need to support skillful craft.
-But we're embracing it.
-The care, time, and skills required to craft fine wood goods inherently impacts what we design and make.
+Anything that can be made from wood, should be made from wood.
+Our addiction to injection molded plastic profit margins has killed our ability to repair, and evaporated skillful craft positions.
 Fine woodworking is slow, and if you couldn’t tell; we think that’s kinda the point.
-Plenty of time to ensure we’re responsibly turning raw materials into something valuable.
+Plenty of time to ensure we’re responsibly turning raw materials into something valuable, influencing every part from design to packaging.

 when it started